axiomhq/axiom-go/README.md

 - [Contributing Guide](https://docs.axiom.co/how-to-contribute/)

 ## Contributing

-The main aim of this repository is to continue developing and advancing Axiom-Go, making it faster and more simplified to use.
-Kindly check our [contributing guide]() to how to propose bugfixes and improvements, and submitting pull requests to the project.
+The main aim of this repository is to continue developing and advancing Axiom-Go, making it faster and simpler to use.
+Kindly check our [contributing guide]() on how to propose bugfixes and improvements, and submitting pull requests to the project.

 ## License